Project structure#

 when running on Windows andMakefile

-when running on MacOS or Linux.
-The required configuration for these files is explained in the Automation files section.
+when running on macOS or Linux.
+For information on the required configuration for these files, see Automation files.

 directory must contain at least these files: